Can we all agree that skillet lobster mac and cheese is the epitome of classy comfort food?

 Lobster mac and cheese is the perfect way to eat leftover lobster (if there ever is any).
-I personally don’t think I would buy and steam lobster for the sole purpose of making lobster mac and cheese, however don’t let me stop you.
-Sometimes we will steam an extra lobster on lobster night and peel it and freeze it for later use.
+Sometimes Patty and I will steam an extra lobster on the lobster night and peel it and freeze it for later use.
 Also, frozen lobster tails work phenomenally and are easy to manage/steam without a big mess.

 - 3 cups elbow macaroni

 - 3 lobster tails, fully cooked and chopped (about 1–2 cups lobster)

 - 8 ounces, Cabot Seriously Sharp cheddar cheese, shredded

 - 8 ounces, Vermont Sharp cheddar cheese, shredded (or mild cheddar)

 - 4 ounces, fontina or gruyere cheese, shredded

 - 2 cup whole croutons, crushed (I like garlic butter)